What is traceability and what types exist?

 Traceability should not be confused with the terms revision security and IT compliance.
 Organisations have to decide individually how it is to be produced – e.g. manually or automatically.
 However, the creation of a manual traceability matrix is too time-consuming for many organisations; they rather rely on lean traceability, i.e. the tracking of requirements and their artefacts as required.
 Database-supported software solutions are useful here.

 Traceability is supported by practically all current programmes in the field of requirements management, requirements engineering or application lifecycle management.
 Of course, it is recommended to take a close look at the propagated features if necessary.
+Here you will find a list of corresponding tools:

 Here you will find additional information from our Smartpedia section: